OfficeDev/m365-extensibility-image-editor/README.md

 ### Running across Microsoft 365 (Office.com, Outlook, and Teams)

 Within Microsoft Teams, a user can upload a 'manifest file' (json config file) that is then read by the other Microsoft host apps (Outlook, Office), to host the Image Editor app within their experiences - giving the user access to the app in all three locations.
+This manifest will have information on your registered app id, website url, and more.
+The following instructions is for a dev testing, localhost, manifest.

 1. run `yarn start`, ensure app is running on localhost:8080
 2. edit manifest file **configs\hosts\manifest.json** so the id property value matches the app registration you set up above.